 The Commission was given a new role in 2011 when the South Australian Government amended section 35A of the Electricity Act 1996 (the Act).
 The Commission now has the power to determine prices relating to "the feeding in of electricity into a distribution network".

-In January 2012 ACIL Tasman assisted the Commission by estimating the value of electricity generated by a solar photovoltaic system (PV system) and exported to the grid (exported PV output).
-The Commission subsequently determined that in 2012-13 electricity retailers would pay 9.8 cents per kWh for exported PV output they received from their customers (the retailer payment).
+In January 2012 ACIL Allen (then known as ACIL Tasman) assisted the Commission by estimating the value of electricity generated by a solar photovoltaic system (PV system) and exported to the grid (exported PV output).